The Addams Family (1973 TV series): Home media

+In 1991 at least 2 VHS tapes with 4 episodes each were released.

-In October 2010, Warner Archive released The Addams Family: The Complete Series on DVD in region 1 as part of their Hanna-Barbera Classics Collection.
+In October 2010, Warner Archive released The Addams Family: The Complete Series on DVD in region 1 as part of their Hanna-Barbera Classic Collection.
 This is a manufacture-on-demand release, available exclusively through Warner's online store and Amazon.com.
 The series is also available for purchase at the iTunes Store.

 Comic book series

 From 1974 to 1975, Gold Key Comics produced a comic book series in connection with the show, but it only lasted three issues.
 Each issue was adapted from a TV episode, starting with "In Search of the Boola-Boola" (October 1974).